John van der Velden

 - Administrative systems and decision-making processes

-- Housing, displacement, and access inequality
+- Housing, displacement and access inequality

 - Legal and procedural documentation of systemic structures